 So let’s start with the basics.
 For this we need to install three command-line tools.

-- az cli: The Azure CLI is a set of commands used to create and manages resources.
-You can download it here and is available for Windows, Linux and macOS environments.
+- az cli: The Azure CLI is a set of commands used to create and manage resources.
+You can download it here and it is available for Windows, Linux, and macOS environments.

-- kubectl: Is the command-line tool to control and manage your AKS environment.
-You can download this tool from here and is also available for macOS, Linux and Windows environments.
+- kubectl: This is the command-line tool to control and manage your AKS environment.
+You can download this tool from here and it is also available for macOS, Linux, and Windows environments.

-- helm: helps you manage Kubernetes applications.
-Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
-You can download helm from here and is available for Linux, Windows and macOS.
+- helm: Helps you manage Kubernetes applications.
+Helm Charts help you define, install, and upgrade even the most complex Kubernetes applications.
+You can download Helm from here and it is available for Linux, Windows, and macOS.

 Azure Monitor